chris-cozy/Code-Manual/Python/web_scraping/webscraping.md

 HTML - creates basic structure and content of a webpage CSS - used for the design and style of the page Javascript - used to define the interactive elements of a page
+### Chrome
+Within chrome, right click and select 'View Page Source* to access the source HTML file To view the code for a specific element on a page, right click and select 'Inspect'